MAJigsaw77/hxvlc/README.md

     * After that go to `Build Phases/Link Binary With Libraries` and at the bottom click on the plus sign and click `Add Other/Add Files`.

-    * Locate the path of the `MobileVLCKit.xcframework` and add it.
+    * Locate the path of the `MobileVLCKit.xcframework` were you extracted the downloaded framework and add it.

 5. **Well done!**